Best things to do in Aizu Wakamatsu

 Ouchi Juku Main Street

 One of the biggest attraction when visiting Aizu Wakamatsu has to be Ouchi Juku.
-This former post town is located 20 kilometres south of the city, and a trip to Ouchi Juku is like stepping back in time to the Edo period.
+This former post town is located south of the city in Shimogo Town, and a trip to Ouchi Juku is like stepping back in time to the Edo period (1603 – 1868).
 The well-preserved post town features thick thatched-roof buildings lining a picturesque street with electricity and telephone wires buried.
 Strolling through the town, you can admire its charming architecture, indulge in local cuisine, and find plenty of souvenirs and fresh fruit.

 Ouchi Juku Thatched Roof

 To briefly explain about its history, Ouchi Juku was a post town along the Aizu-Nishi Kaido road which connected the Aizu region with Nikko.
-Under the Tokugawa Shogunate, feudal lords had to live half a year in Edo (modern day Tokyo), and Ouchi Juku was one of the stop-off points on their route, where they and their entourage could rest and receive food and accommodation.
-Today you can still visit the former Honjin (an inn for high ranked government officials), which is open to the public as a museum showcasing what housing of that time would have been like.
+In the Edo period (1603 – 1868), feudal lords had to make a trip to Edo (modern day Tokyo) regularly, and from the Tohoku region, Ouchi Juku was one of the stop-off points on their route, where they and their entourage could rest and receive food and accommodation.
+Today, you can still visit the former Honjin (an inn for feudal lords and high ranked government officials), which is open to the public as a museum showcasing what housing of that time would have been like.

 Ouchi Juku Main Street

-After taking a right at the end of the main street, you’ll find a steep set of steps that leads to Ouchi Juku’s temple.
-Once you get to the top, turn left and you’ll find the incredible view of all the thatched houses lining the main street and the hills beyond.
-Regardless of the time of year you go, any photos you take here will be stunning, however we imagine the vibrant hues from autumn leaves in late October to November would be particular breathtaking.
-On the way back you’ll discover a more comfortable route down the hill past the donation box.
+For the incredible view of all the thatched-roof houses lining the main street and the hills beyond, you will need to walk up a set of steep steps to the top where a viewing spot is located, but it’s worthwhile going all the way up.
+Regardless of the time of year you go, any photos you take here will be stunning, however we imagine the vibrant hues from autumn leaves in late October to November would be particularly breathtaking.
+On the way back, you’ll discover a more comfortable route down the hill past the money offering box.
 This could also be a good way up for those not keen on the steps!
+(Ouchi Juku Map in English: here)

 Negi Soba Ouchi Juku